kevinskrei/XamarinPasscode/Details.md

 This component can be used to lock your application.
 It simply displays a passcode lock screen to the user.
 Your application gets a callback with the code entered. **Styled for phones and tablets in both portrait and landscape!**

+You can find the source code on github here: [GitHub](https://github.com/kevinskrei/XamarinPasscode)

 ## Simple Use ##
 ---